muntra-dev/power-bi-server/README.md

 ./create-server.ps1

 # Wait for 15-20 mins for the script to finish installation work.
-You can RDP to server using public DNS name or server IP.
+Now RDP to server using public DNS name or server IP.

-# You can delete all the resources created previously using below command
+# Delete all the resources created previously using below command

 ./delete-resources.ps1